Last updated on September 30th, 2019 at 10:14 am

 4. Use public transport to get there

-Traffic in the city can be slow sometimes, although you can always relay on cars and buses, but subways and light rail systems are often the best.
+Traffic in the city can be slow sometimes, although you can always rely on cars and buses, subways and light rail systems are often the best.
 Airport parking costs can add up quickly too.
 If you take public transport to and from the airport, you can save a bit of money.

 3. Don’t fall for the taxi scam

 After you find your luggage most people would insist on getting the first cab they see, in most cases these taxis are expensive.
-Rather request an Uber, or similar service, as you walk off the plane, and it should be pulling up right as you hit the curb.
+Rather request an Uber, or similar service, as you walk off the plane, and it should be pulling upright as you hit the curb.

 2. Bring an empty water bottle